 What is inflation risk and how do you mitigate it?

 Inflation is a growing concern worldwide.
-Learn what inflation risk is and how inflation affects investments.
-Discover ways to hedge against inflation and how to invest and trade it with the UK’s No.1 CFD provider.1
+Learn what inflation risk is and how inflation affects your trading.
+Plus, discover ways to hedge against it and how to trade it with world’s No.1 CFD provider.1

 What's on this page?